-Equipment is defined in §200.1 as tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the applicant organization for financial statement purposes, or \$5,000.
-Recommend reviewing §200.439 Equipment and other capital expenditures for additional information on the allowability of equipment costs and §200.313 Equipment for information regarding the title, use, management and disposition requirements for equipment acquired under a Federal award.
+Equipment is defined in §200.1 as tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the applicant organization for financial statement purposes, or \$10,000.

+Recommendation: Review § 200.439 Equipment and other capital expenditures for additional information on the allowability of equipment costs and § 200.313 Equipment for information regarding the title, use, management and disposition requirements for equipment acquired under a Federal award.

-Narrative: If equipment will be purchased, itemize all equipment valued at or greater than the applicant organization's capitalization threshold for financial statement purposes.
-If the organization's capitalization threshold is greater than \$5,000, identify all equipment valued at or greater than \$5,000.
+• Narrative: If equipment will be purchased, itemize all equipment valued at or greater than your organization's capitalization threshold for financial statement purposes.
+If your organization's capitalization threshold is greater than \$10,000, identify all equipment valued at or greater than \$10,000.
 For each item, identify why it is needed for the completion of the project and how the equipment was priced (published price, quote, etc.).
 Include in the narrative a comparison of rental and/or lease costs over the purchase of the equipment item.
-Note: Do not include equipment that will be purchased and/or installed as part of a construction-related activity; this should be included under Construction costs.
+Note: Do not include equipment that will be purchased and/or installed as part of a construction- related activity.
+Construction costs must be included in Object Class Category 6g.

 This project includes the production of lines of cultured cells from invasive mussel species, and long-term cell culture success is heavily reliant on storage of cells and reagents at ultracold temperatures.
 The requested new freezer will be used for both primary and back-up storage of cells and reagents to ensure that ultracold storage continues uninterrupted in the event of equipment failure.
-The \$10,000 estimate is based on the published price for a Thermo Scientific Revco RLE Series Ultra-low Freezer.
+The \$11,000 estimate is based on the published price for a Thermo Scientific Revco RLE Series Ultra-low Freezer.
 Rental cost of similar freezers range from \$475-\$530 per month, or approximately \$18,000 over the term of the agreement.